 - a.
 Permanent Security Officers and a number of employees have received basic first aid training.
 A list of employees trained in first aid and mental health first aid will be circulated by e-mail each semester by the Head of facilities.
-A list will also be posted on the University's Estates and Facilities portal. - If first aid assistance is required, please contact the reception desk where a member of security or estates and facilities can assist. - b.
+A list will also be posted on the University's Estates and Facilities Home portal. - If first aid assistance is required, please contact the reception desk where a member of security or estates and facilities can assist. - b.
 First aid supplies - The main first aid boxes are in the reception desk, student hub and library.
-A list showing the location of first aid boxes will be circulated by e-mail to all employees and students at the start of the Fall and Spring semesters.

-- Estates & Facilities must be informed of items taken from the first aid box so that the stock can be replenished where required. - c.
+A list showing the location of first aid boxes will be circulated by e-mail to all employees and students at the start of the Fall and Spring semesters. - Estates & Facilities must be informed of items taken from the first aid box so that the stock can be replenished where required. - c.
 Emergency Services - Where first aid trained University employees are not competent to give assistance due to the nature of the illness or accident, arrangements will be made to contact emergency services by dialling 999. - The accident book is available online and Employees should ensure that all accidents are reported and noted within the accident book.
+All accidents that result in injury, illness, or near misses must be reported and investigated.
+Where required under the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 2013 (RIDDOR), the University will report incidents to the Health and Safety Executive.
+Line managers are responsible for supporting incident investigations and submitting reports to the Health and Safety Coordinator within 72 hours.
 The Accident Book is inspected regularly by the University Board, Head of Estates, and the Estates & Facilities Committee.